 A liver function test (LFT) may be a biopsy that measures the amount of several substances (enzymes and proteins) excreted by your liver.
-Levels of these substances that are higher or lower than normal can indicate liver problems.
-The liver function test (LFT) is additionally called a hepatic function panel (hepatic refers to the liver).
-The liver has got to perform different sorts of biochemical, synthetic and excretory functions, so no single biochemical test can detect the worldwide functions of the liver.
+Levels of these substances that are higher or lower than usual can indicate liver problems.
+The liver function test (LFT) is called a hepatic function panel (hepatic refers to the liver).
+The liver has got to perform different biochemical, synthetic and excretory functions so that no single biochemical test can detect the worldwide functions of the liver.

 A blood sample is taken by a needle from the vein in your arm.
 A rubber band is wrapped around your upper arm.
 It feels tight for a few seconds.
-You may feel nothing in the least from the needle, otherwise, you may feel a little brief sting or pinch.
-The blood sample is collected during a tube, which is shipped to the laboratory for analysis.
+You may feel nothing in the least from the needle.
+Otherwise, you may feel a little brief sting or pinch.
+The blood sample is collected in a tube and shipped to the laboratory for analysis.
 This tube is shipped to the laboratory for analysis.

 The liver is found within the upper right-hand portion of the abdomen, beneath the diaphragm, and on top of the stomach, right kidney, and intestines.
 Shaped sort of a cone, the liver may be a dark reddish-brown organ that weighs about 3 pounds.
 The liver regulates most of the chemicals within the blood and excretes a product called bile.
 This helps carry waste products far away from the liver.
 The blood leaving the stomach and intestine passes through the liver.
 The liver processes the blood and breaks down balances, and creates the nutrients and also metabolizes medicines into forms that are easier to use for the remainder of the body or that are nontoxic.

 Some of the well-known functions of the liver include the following:

 - Production of bile, which helps take away waste and break down fats within the intestine during digestion

 - Production of specific proteins for blood plasma